Zerocalcare: Early career (2003–2012)

+Career (2013–present)

+In October 2014, Rech made a variant cover for Marvel's Guardians of the Galaxy, released during Lucca Comics by Panini Comics' Italian division.

-In April 2016, Rech's fourth graphic novel Kobane Calling: Greetings from Northern Syria was published in Italian and later in English.
+In April 2016, his fourth graphic novel Kobane Calling: Greetings from Northern Syria was published.
 The material had been previously published in 'Internazionale' and focused on the conflict between the Kurds and the Islamic State.
-In 2017 Kobane Calling won the Micheluzzi Award as best cartoon at Naples Comicon.
-In October 2017, a film based on his first graphic novel La profezia dell'armadillo entered production with Fandango (a Fremantle subsidiary) and Rai Cinema.
+Kobane Calling won the Micheluzzi Award as best cartoon at Naples Comicon, 2017.
+In October, a film based on La profezia dell'armadillo entered production with Fandango (a Fremantle subsidiary) and Rai Cinema.
 Zerocalcare was one of four screenwriters on the movie.

-On 14 January 2018 L'Espresso published a short comic by Zerocalcare titled 'Questa non è una partita a bocce, focusing on the rise of Neo-fascist movements in Italy, and on 3 September 2018 the film La profezia dell'armadillo was released.
-Shortly afterward, in November, the MAXXI museum of Rome hosted an exhibition of Zerocalcare's works, titled Zerocalcare.
+On 14 January 2018 L'Espresso published a short comic by Zerocalcare titled Questa non è una partita a bocce, focusing on the rise of Neo-fascist movements in Italy.
+The same year, Zerocalcare was invited to attend San Diego Comic-Con following the English release of Kobane Calling, but only obtained his US Visa last minute, due to his travels which inspired the book.

+On 3 September 2018 the film La profezia dell'armadillo was released, based on his comic of the same name.
+In November, the MAXXI museum of Rome hosted an exhibition of Zerocalcare's works, titled Zerocalcare.
 Scavare fossati, Nutrire coccodrilli.
-It lasted until March of 2019.
+It lasted until March 2019.
 That same month a theatrical adaption of Kobane Calling: Greetings from Northern Syria debuted at Teatro del Giglio in Lucca, during Lucca Comics & Games 2019 and toured as part of the 2019/2020 theatre season.
 In 2020, Zerocalcare got high visibility, particularly thanks to the animated shorts Rebibbia Quarantine broadcast on LA7 on the Propaganda Live program during lockdown due to the COVID-19 pandemic in Italy.
-On the same year, he made varant covers for Marvel's Absolute Carnage comic book miniseries, only released in Italy.
+On the same year, he made variant covers for Marvel's Absolute Carnage comic book miniseries, only released in Italy.
 He wrote an introduction for the Italian edition of TRANSito, a transgender-themed comic by Ian Bermúdez drawn by David Cantero, released in Italy in March 2020.